jderochervlk/fp-tsm/README.md

 to take the best features from languages like Rust and ReScript and make them easy to use for TypeScript developers.

+# Philosophy

+This is intended to be somewhat of a continuation of `fp-ts` and allow easy upgrades from `fp-ts`, but it does diverge from that library in a few significant ways.

+- `fp-tsm` isn't as complex as `fp-ts`.
+It doesn't use things like `Monoid` or `Applicative` and just exports the data types and functions that developers will use.
+- `fp-tsm` uses simpler types internally.
+- `fp-tsm` is `esm` only.
+- `fp-tsm` has robust documentation and presents things to developers in a way that they can learn about these concepts if they are not familiar with them.

 # License

 The MIT License (MIT)